 A seminar on a selected contemporary topic in Political Science.
 Topic may vary from year to year and will be announced in advance of the registration period by the Department of Political Science.

 Prerequisite(s): fourth-year Honours standing or permission of the Department.
+Seminar three hours a week.

 International Security and Terrorism